A Robust $\widetilde{\mathcal{O}}(1/\sqrt{T})$ Rate for Unprojected TD Learning with Linear Function Approximation: Introduction

 \paragraph{Contributions.}

-In this paper, for the first time we provide a finite-time analysis of TD(0) with linear function approximation under Markovian observations \emph{without the requirement of iterate projection}.
-Our main contribution is to demonstrate that learning rates of the form $\frac{1}{\sqrt{t} \ln^2 T}$ are sufficient to guarantee a self-bounding property of TD: The iterate are constrained in expectation in a bounded domain around the optimal solution.
-Our analysis is fundamentally different from previous ones that aimed at proving that the update is a noisy contraction.
-We also show a convergence rate $\tilde{\mathcal{O}}(\frac{\norm{\btheta^*}^2}{\sqrt{T}})$ for the objective function implicitly optimized by the TD algorithm, as defined in \citet{liu2021temporal}.
+In this paper, we solve one of the open problems posed by \citet{bhandari2018finite}: For the first time, we provide a finite-time analysis of TD(0) with linear function approximation under Markovian observations \emph{without requiring iterate projection, while achieving a robust rate}.
+Moreover, we do not require any additional regularity conditions.
+Instead, we show that changing the learning rate from $\frac{1}{\sqrt{T}}$ or $\frac{1}{\sqrt{t}}$ to $\frac{1}{\sqrt{t}\log t\log T}$ is sufficient to guarantee a self-bounding property of TD: The iterates are constrained, in expectation, to a bounded domain around the optimal solution.
+Our analysis differs fundamentally from those that aimed to prove the update is a noisy contraction, and it might be of independent interest.
+We also show a convergence rate $\widetilde{\mathcal{O}}(\frac{\norm{\btheta^*}^2_2}{\sqrt{T}})$ for the potential that guides the convergence of the TD algorithm, as defined in \citet{liu2021temporal}.
+Table~\ref{table:comparison} summarizes\footnote{See Appendix~\ref{sec:hyper} for a precise discussion of the inputs for each algorithm.} and compares our results with existing finite-time analyses of TD with linear function approximation.